-A volcanic island in the Atlantic, where roads twist through canyons, ascend into the clouds, and descend again to the sea.
+A volcanic island in the Atlantic, where roads twist between canyons, climb into the clouds, and descend again to the sea.

 While winter dominates much of Europe, Gran Canaria feels like an escape written in warm tones.
 Soft light on the coast.
-Fresh air in the mountains.
-Long climbs that cross ancient rock formations and quiet stretches where the wind is your only company.
+Cool air in the mountains.
+Long passes that cut through ancient rock formations and quiet stretches where the wind is the only companion.

 Gran Canaria is often described as a miniature continent.
 Every few kilometers, the landscape changes.
 From dunes and almost desert-like plains in the south to pine forests in the center.
 From steep cliffs to tranquil reservoirs.
 There are few places that offer so much variety in such a small space.
 A place to spend hours on the bike without thinking about anything else.